-When you first start out, the idea of tutoring students online might seem like a dream come true.
-However, it is a more difficult road than you might think.
-You see, winning tutoring clients online depends heavily on your reviews, and experience.
-When you don’t have either of those, your online client base will feel like a ghost town for awhile.
+Finding and winning new tutoring clients online depends heavily on your reviews and experience.
+When you don’t have either of those, your online client base will feel like a ghost town for a while.

 Unlike tutoring online, in-person tutoring, can be easier in the short term, but your market size will be restricted to people in your area.
 Therefore, as an in-person tutor you will end up relying heavily on word of mouth for the majority of your marketing.

 Which form of tutoring should you choose?
 Truthfully, you should do both.
 After all, you can’t call yourself a tutor unless you have students to tutor.
 Plus, the more you put yourself out there as a tutor, the more experience you will gain.
 And the more experience you gain, the more you can charge.

 How much should you charge for online tutoring?
 As an online tutor you should charge between $25 and $70 for standard K-12 subjects like Math, English and Science.
 However, for more advanced subjects like computer science or college-level calculus, you can charge up to $125 per hour.